 - RoboForm will copy your user data files to the destination folder.

-Or you can use Windows Explorer to copy all files from RoboForm User Data folder to backup folder.
+Or you may use Windows Explorer to copy all files from RoboForm User Data folder

 Restore User Data.